Duxter7/GA-English-Notes/IT English 5 (B1).md

 beautiful

 **2 syllable words**
-easy - easier - the easiest
+eas*y* - easier - the easiest
-healthy - healthier - the healthiest
+health*y* - healthier - the healthiest
-funny - funnier - the funniest
+funn*y* - funnier - the funniest
-happy - happier - the happiest
+happ*y* - happier - the happiest

 more polite
 more simple / simpler